-The Board is currently led by its Chairman, Mr. Willetts, who was appointed Chairman of the Board on April 4, 2022.
-During 2021, SungHwan Cho served as Chairman of the Board until April 20, 2021, and Patricia A. Agnello served as Chairman of the Board from April 20, 2021 until December 28, 2021.
-Mr. Lamp led meetings of the Board from December 28, 2021, until April 4, 2022.
-The Board believes that its leadership structure, which separates the Chairman and CEO roles, clarifies the individual roles and responsibilities of the Chairman and CEO, enhances accountability, and is the best structure for the Company at this time.
+The Board is currently led by its Chairman, Mr. Papapostolou, who was appointed Chairman of the Board on March 17, 2023.
+During 2022, the Board was led by Mr. Lamp until Mr. Willetts was appointed Chairman on April 4, 2022, and was led by Mr. Willetts from April 4, 2022, until his resignation from the Board on March 17, 2023, when Mr. Papapostolou, our current Chairman, was appointed.
+The Board believes that its leadership structure, which separates the Chairman and CEO roles, enhances accountability, and is the best structure for the Company at this time.
 However, the Board recognizes there is no single "right" approach, so the Board maintains the flexibility to make determinations as to the best leadership structure and allocation of responsibilities of the Chairman and CEO as circumstances warrant.
 In determining the appropriate leadership structure, the Board considers, among other factors, the current composition and dynamics of the Board and the challenges and opportunities specific to the Company.